 In this region, the soil is rich in the alkaline clay so loved by the Chardonnay grape and the best vineyards are about 1200ft above sea level and face north.
 This makes the Vergisson wines more refreshing by giving them an extra dash of acidity to offset the ‘fat’ character of many Pouilly-Fuissé wines.

-Your exclusive Pouilly-Fuissé En Chatenay comes from a tiny plot on the northern edge of the rock of Vergisson.
-Thierry and Charles-Edourad make just 50 cases for us.
+Your exclusive Pouilly-Fuissé Plaisance comes from a tiny plot on the northern edge of the rock of Vergisson.
+Thierry and Charles-Edouard make just 50 cases for us.

 Its lovely juicy melon and citrus fruit is enhanced with a judicious amount of spicy oak and vanilla.
 The core of minerality keeps it fresh and food-friendly.
 It makes a great match to chicken in a creamy sauce or smoked fish.